Suffering of Ninko

-Japan has a very healthy tradition of weird and unique cinema, but the past couple of years a favoring of safer, production committee-type films has made it a lot harder for daring projects to find their way.
+Japan has a very healthy tradition of weird and unique cinema, but in the past couple of years, a favoring of safer, production committee-type films has made it a lot harder for daring projects to find their way.
 Luckily there are still some hardheaded, maverick directors around, with the power of crowdfunding backing their enthusiasm there is still hope for the Japanese indie scene.
-Norihiro Niwatsukino's Suffering of Ninko [Ninko no Junan] is such a weirdly unique film and a brilliant example of how a little crowdsourced financial support coupled with plenty of artistic freedom can lead to amazing cinema.
+Norihiro Niwatsukino's Suffering of Ninko [Ninko no Junan] is such a weirdly unique film and a brilliant example of how a little crowdsourced financial support coupled with plenty of artistic freedom can lead to amazing films.

 The story follows Ninko, a young and devoted monk who wants to spend his life climbing the religious ranks.
 The only hurdle is that women are tremendously attracted to him.
 Whenever he visits the local town, women literally throw themselves at his feet.
 This of course is a tough problem for someone who vowed to renounce the pleasures of the human flesh.
-After an encounter with a female spirit, Ninko decides that enough is enough and he leaves his monestary to roam the lands, hoping to find peace and quiet elsewhere.
+After an encounter with a female spirit, Ninko decides that enough is enough and he leaves his monastery to roam the lands, hoping to find peace and quiet elsewhere.

 The music is mostly traditional in nature, but not without its own set of playful winks.
 There are some classical Western pieces here that get a Japanese makeover, adding to the strange mood that permeates the rest of the film.
 There's some nice audiovisual tailoring going on too, which, besides setting a clear pace and rhythm, further adds to the overall impact of the score.
 It's this level of detail that I appreciate a lot.
-A clear upside of a director doing his own editing.
+A clear upside to a director doing his own editing.

 Much of the film rests on the shoulders of Masato Tsujioka who plays Ninko, the lead character.
 He has the tough job of keeping a straight face while he's being bombarded by willing women.
 Tsujioka finds the right balance between comical and serious and somehow manages to make sense of his character.
 Secondary parts are good too, though much smaller in scope and size.
-Hideta Iwahashi is probably the one who stands out the most besides Tsujioka, but in the end this really is Tsujioka's place to shine.
+Hideta Iwahashi is probably the one who stands out the most besides Tsujioka, but in the end, this really is Tsujioka's place to shine.

 Recommending a film like this is no easy task.
-If you're partial to Japanese weirdness it's a pretty safe bet, otherwise it's anybody's guess really.
+If you're partial to Japanese weirdness it's a pretty safe bet, otherwise, it's anybody's guess really.
 Being familiar with classic Japanese legends and folklore is definitely a plus though, as it helps to spot the boundaries where the cultural elements stop and the general oddities start.
 A lot of the humor is drawn from the tension between those two and failing to see that might make it seem random and pointless rather than smart and ingenious.